Generalized Social Marginal Welfare Weights Imply Inconsistent Comparisons of Tax Policies: Discussion

-I conclude this paper with some thoughts about how broader values ought to be represented.\footnote{For an alternative approach to incorporating broader values into optimal taxation, see \citeasnoun{fleurbaey2018optimal}.} Consider libertarianism as an example.\footnote{For different approaches to libertarian taxation, see \citeasnoun{nozick1974anarchy}, \citeasnoun{feldstein1976theory}, \citeasnoun{young1987progressive}, \citeasnoun{weinzierl2014promise}, and \citeasnoun{v2018taxation}.} Suppose that one thinks that people are entitled to their pre-tax incomes and that in some way taxation is like theft.
-This view is not faithfully rendered as saying that additional income to people who have been taxed more should be given additional weight in comparison to those who have been given less; rather it is the view that it is wrong to tax, or at least, if not absolutely wrong, that it is bad to tax, and that this bad is tolerated, to the extent that it is, because of the other important purposes of taxation.
+Not all values can be captured with Paretian approaches.\footnote{ \citeasnoun{fleurbaey2018optimal} recognize this, writing ``we highlight another way in which at least some fairness principles can remain compatible with the Pareto principle ...
+Not all fairness principles fall in this category, obviously, and the socialist and libertarian principles mentioned two paragraphs earlier provide examples of non-Paretian approaches." (p.
+1040) For criticisms of the Pareto principle, see \citeasnoun{sen1979utilitarianism}, \citeasnoun{mongin2016spurious} and \citeasnoun{sher2020perspective}.} The second way forward embraces this point.
+Consider libertarianism as an example.\footnote{For approaches to libertarian taxation, see \citeasnoun{nozick1974anarchy}, \citeasnoun{feldstein1976theory}, \citeasnoun{young1987progressive}, \citeasnoun{weinzierl2014promise}, and \citeasnoun{v2018taxation}.
+For an approach to non-welfarist optimal taxation, see \citeasnoun{kanbur2006non}.} Suppose that one thinks that people are entitled to their pre-tax incomes and that in some way taxation is like theft.
+This view is not faithfully rendered as saying that additional income to people who have been taxed more should be given additional weight in comparison to those who have been taxed less; rather it is the view that it is wrong to tax, or at least, if not absolutely wrong, that it is bad to tax, and that this bad is tolerated, to the extent that it is, because of the other important purposes of taxation.
 On a rights-based version of libertarianism, taxing people is bad not because it reduces their utility but because it violates their entitlements.
 Imagine there is a function $s\l(t_i\r)$ for each agent $i$, that measures how bad it is to violate $i$'s entitlements.
-Then the social objective is given by

-Note that $s\l(t_i\r)$ is not derived from agents' preferences but rather measures a social judgement about how bad it is to violate the person's entitlements. $s\l(t_i\r)$ is the moral cost of violating $i$'s entitlements by imposing a tax of $t_i$ on $i$.
-One could also consider a pluralist value function, which incorporates both utilitarian and libertarian considerations:
+We might then minimize the non-Paretian social welfare function $W\l(T\r) = -\int_i s\l(T_i\l(z_i\l(T\r)\r)\r) \dd i$ subject to a revenue requirement.
+Such an approach will not be Paretian, even in the sense of Proposition \ref{indifference Pareto coro}, and so it follows from Corollary \ref{non Pareto coro} that this approach cannot be captured by welfare weights.
+Alternatively we may trade off rights based concerns as captured by $s\l(t_i\r)$ against utilitarian concerns.
+Or we may want to go farther, and consider more thoroughly procedural approaches that do not appeal to a social objective (or even a local social objective).
+Whatever the right approach, it seems unlikely that we can capture the richness of broader ethical values by means of conservative modifications, such as by modifications of welfare weights, in a way that strongly preserves the structure of traditional optimal tax theory; we should expect that incorporation of broader values will require a more thorough change in the way that we normatively evaluate taxes and other economic policies.